openstack-archive/fuel-docs/pages/release-notes/v7-0/new_features/ssl_rn.rst

 SSL and secure access support
 +++++++++++++++++++++++++++++

-Starting with Fuel 7.0 there are two secure access options that you can enable on the :ref:`settings-ug` of Fuel Web UI:
+There are now two secure access options that you can enable on the :ref:`settings-ug` of Fuel Web UI:

 * You can switch on SSL for the Horizon dashboard and the OpenStack